All entries tagged with “boat safety”

 Red Tide Status Update for September 7, 2018

-• In Southwest Florida over the past week, K. brevis was observed at background to medium concentrations in or offshore of Pinellas County, background to medium concentrations in Manatee County, background to high concentrations in Sarasota County, very low to high concentrations in or offshore of Charlotte County, background to high concentrations in or offshore of Lee County, and medium concentrations in Collier County.
-For additional information, view the southwest coast report Adobe PDF and map Adobe PDF
+- In Southwest Florida over the past week, K. brevis was observed at background to medium concentrations in or offshore of Pinellas County, background to medium concentrations in Manatee County, background to high concentrations in Sarasota County, very low to high concentrations in or offshore of Charlotte County, background to high concentrations in or offshore of Lee County, and medium concentrations in Collier County.
+For additional information, view the southwest coast report and map .

-• In Northwest Florida over the past week, K. brevis was observed at very low concentrations in one sample collected from Bay County.
-For additional information, view the Northwest Coast report Adobe PDF and map Adobe PDF.
+- In Northwest Florida over the past week, K. brevis was observed at very low concentrations in one sample collected from Bay County.
+For additional information, view the Northwest Coast report and map .

-Respiratory irritation was reported over the past week in Manatee, Sarasota, and Lee counties.
-For additional information, view the Southwest Coast report Adobe PDF.
+Respiratory Irritation Respiratory irritation was reported over the past week in Manatee, Sarasota, and Lee counties.
+For additional information, view the Southwest Coast report .

 Red Tide Status Map (September 7, 2018)

-To see detailed information on this week's samples, view the current Statewide Google Earth map for September 7, 2018External Website
+To see detailed information on this week's samples, view the current Statewide Google Earth map for September 7, 2018.

 Archived status maps can be found in our Flickr gallery.